How to build your investments into a portfolio

 Depending on where you are in your life, you may want your portfolio to grow in value or generate an income for you, but how do you decide which investments to include?
 This is where two closely related investing concepts may help: asset allocation and diversification.

 Asset allocation: Your mix of investments

-Your asset allocation is the mix of different types of investments that you hold.
+Your asset allocation is the mix of types of investments in your portfolio.
 Typically, investors talk about three main types of investments, or asset classes:

 - Stocks, which are also called equities

 - Bonds, also known as fixed income securities